mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 - **Result**: Reached $93k in revenue.
 - **Grade**: C

 TinyPilot's earnings were fairly flat.
 A new review [came out](https://www.youtube.com/watch?v=tx724dhxGxc) but it got a tepid response, so we saw fewer sales than I hoped.
-Our ads decreased in effectiveness.
+Our ad effectiveness decreased as well.
 In May, we made $3.64 in revenue for every $1 in ad spend, but in June, the ratio dropped to 2.62:1.

 ## [TinyPilot](https://tinypilotkvm.com/?ref=mtlynch.io) stats